mendixlabs/mendix-dynamic-table/README.md

 ## Features

-- Display a tree structure in a table
+- Display a matrix, where rows can have children, like a tree
 - Data Sources: XPath, Microflow, Nanoflow
 - Children: Get over reference, Microflow, Nanoflow
 - Selection of rows (single, multi)